 If you're building from a kit, just common hand tools and a good 5-inch random orbital sander.
 A pair of sawhorses, a cordless drill, a few dozen spring-clamps.
 A saber saw.
 Lots of disposable gloves, disposable brushes, and epoxy mixing cups.
 A router is nice for some steps but not required.

-We're monitoring interest in build-your-own teardrop classes closely; many people have asked.
-Because of the size and parts-count, this would have to be a two-week class, as opposed to our normal one-week programs.
-The price would be roughly $3500 including the kit and tuition.
-If you find a two-week class in that price range appealing, please send an email, subject line "Teardrop Class," to firstname.lastname@example.org.
-Also indicate what time of year would work for you.
-If we get enough interest and can settle on a date, we'll do it.
+Because of the size and parts-count, this is a two-week class, in contrast to our normal one-week programs.
+The price is $5500 including the kit, Trailex trailer, and tuition.
+If you find a build-your-own-Teardrop class appealing, please send an email, subject line "Teardrop Class," to email@example.com, and let us know the dates that would work for you.

 What kind of trailer will I need?